Is a verbal contract binding?

 The reason for the contract needs to be lawful.
 Using our example, the $100 can be used for the car repair, but not for an illegal act.

-The terms that make up the contract have to be clear and understandable.
+The terms of the agreement have to be clear and understandable.
 If they are vaguely worded, then the contract is unlikely to hold up in court.

 Everyone involved in the contract must enter the agreement without coercion, in full comprehension of the terms, and with the intention of complying with the stated terms.